VAWTs with HAWTs

 The objectives of the proposed R&D project include:

-- Doppler LiDAR and 3-D sonic anemometers will produce the data needed for both an empirical analysis and CFD Large Scale Eddy modeling on how wind speed and turbulence changes after moving around, over, through and downwind of counter-rotating pairs of 70 kW-sized VAWTs.
+- Use Doppler LiDAR and 3-D sonic anemometers to produce the data needed for both an empirical analysis and modeling of how wind speed and turbulence change after moving around, over, through and downwind of these 70 kW H-Type VAWTs.

-WHI is pleased to have assembled an excellent team of scientists to collaborate on this proposal.
+WHI was pleased to have assembled an excellent team of scientists to collaborate on this proposal.

 Drs.
 Craig Clements and Neil Lareau, San Jose State University, LiDAR